Can Naltrexone Make You Sick If You Drink Alcohol On It?

 In fact, there have been countless research studies demonstrating that if someone drinks on naltrexone, it can actually help them 1️⃣ drink less alcohol and 2️⃣ have fewer alcohol cravings.

-So the short answer is NO, for most people, naltrexone will not make them sick if they drink on it.
+So the short answer is no, for most people, naltrexone will not make them sick if they drink on it.

 I hope this helps you understand a bit more about naltrexone and what you can expect on this medicine.